kennitochang/kennitochang.github.io/_posts/en/2022-02-22-jyutping-tone-marks.md

 ## Appendix: Choice of Tone Marks
 Cantonese is generally accepted by linguists to have six tones (seven in some cases, although the "seventh tone" is largely merging into the first tone).
+I have included the commonly accepted descriptions of each tone with similar tones from (Hanoi) Vietnamese and Mandarin.
+These groupings are somewhat subjective.

 | Tone Number | Description | Yale | Closest Vietnamese Tone\* | Closest Mandarin Tone |
 |-------------|-------------|------|---------------------------|-----------------------|